 There are some simple, daily practices that science has shown may positively affect your mood, if you practice them regularly.
 Here’s a toolkit to get you started.

-1. Find time to venture outside every day
+1. Find time to head outside every day

 ‘Lack of sunlight can cause seasonal affective disorder (SAD) in some people,’ says Gauffin.
 ‘This is a type of recurring depression with a seasonal pattern.’
 It’s not certain what causes SAD, but some theories suggest a lack of light in winter may affect mood-regulating chemicals in the brain.
 Typical symptoms include persistent low mood, irritability, feelings of despair, lack of energy, sleeping for longer than normal, craving carbohydrates and weight loss or gain.